arfaram/eztagsattributetype/README.md

 <img src="doc/tags_attribute_type_select_view.png" />

-In your [Block Rendering Listener](https://doc.ezplatform.com/en/latest/guide/extending_page/#block-rendering-events) you will get the json value saved in the database table `ezpage_attributes`. below is an example how to access the data
+Below is an example on how to access the data in a custom [BlockListener](https://doc.ezplatform.com/en/latest/extending/extending_page/#creating-custom-page-blocks).

 ```
 $blockValue = $event->getBlockValue();